PlasticRanger

 These polymers have fantastic optical clearance and decant flexibility, making them suitable for producing visual products and products requiring significant physical presence.

 This polypropylene is more rigid and less fragile compared to the random copolymer.
-That’s because of the higher ethane content of 5% to 15%.
+That’s because of the 5% to 15% ethane content.
 The co-monomer are arranged in regular blocks.

 Because of their high rigidness, these polymers are highly suitable for heavyweight industries like transportation and logistics.